FirdausAbdRahman/A-Simple-Calculator/README.md

 # A simple calculator using HTML,CSS & Javascript
-Found a few bug.
+Found a few bugs.
 Will update later.